Regional search continues for missing Coryell County man

-Three area sweeps on foot have turned up nothing in the search for a 52-year-old Coryell County man who went missing from his home near Flat on Sept.
+A helicopter and plane search were launched Tuesday as part of a countywide sweep for a 52-year-old Coryell County man who has been missing since Sept.
 7, according to a sheriff’s department official.

-The department is still searching for Brian Nesbit, who was last near his home in the 100 block of County Road 931, Coryell County Chief Deputy Mark Wilcox said Monday.
+Coryell County Chief Deputy Mark Wilcox said the department was involved in a morning helicopter search for Brian Nesbit, who was last seen at his home in the 100 block of County Road 931 near the unincorporated community of Flat, near Gatesville.
+Following the helicopter search, a search by plane was also conducted with no results.

-“At this time nothing new has broken loose,” Wilcox said.
-“We are moving forward and enlisting assistance with multiple agencies.”

 Nesbit was last seen operating his silver and purple 1995 Ford F-250 diesel pickup truck bearing Texas license plate FYP6533.